KirovAir/delectra/README.md

 !!
 DO NOT USE THIS IF YOU DON'T KNOW WHAT YOU ARE DOING !!

 **Update**
 After a night of reports coming in there is someone on a iPhone 6s that reported it bootlooped his device.
 He was on iOS 11.1.2 after a futurerestore from 10.1.1.
-I need to investigate what the issue is, but simply avoid this if you have futurerestored or have an iPhone 6s to be sure.
+I need to investigate what the issue is, but simply avoid this if you have futurerestored to be sure.
-Wait for SemiRestore to avoid any risk.
+Wait for SemiRestore to avoid any risk at all.

 ## How to use?
 !!
 First of all, this has only been tested on MY device.
 USE AT YOUR OWN RISK !!
 1. Uninstall ALL user installed tweaks.
 2. Put unjailbreak.sh on your phone.
-(I'd recommend /electra)
+(I'd recommend putting it in /electra so it will be removed by itself)
 3. SSH into your phone as __root__ and run unjailbreak.sh from this repo:
 ```
 ssh root@192.168.2.123
 cd /electra
 sh unjailbreak.sh
 ```
+4. Wait until the device reboots and then reboot again.